peterino2/NeonWood/README.md

 `core`

-this module implements what will be an effective `standard library` for the rest of the neonwood project
+this module implements what will be an effective `standard library` for the rest of the neonwood stack